-Traditional appointments are offered within a local referral practice.
+Traditional appointments are offered in Virginia Beach within the emergency and referral practice BluePearl.
 After examining your pet, Dr. Maisenbacher will discuss his findings with you to determine the best treatment plan for you and your pet.
 These are typically scheduled by pet owners directly.Contact us

 Mobile consultations are available at local veterinary practices across the Hampton Roads area.
 Dr. Maisenbacher reviews the findings with your veterinarian who will then discuss the results with you and manage the treatment plan.
 These must be scheduled by your veterinarian's office.